Bridge Loans for Seniors

 What are bridge loans?

 Bridge loans – unsurprising, considering their name – are usually used to bridge a gap or period of financial instability.
-In most of these cases, borrowers are moving house and they need financial assistance while their older residence is still on the market.
+In most of these cases, borrowers are moving homes and need financial assistance while their previous residence is still on the market.
 This may be why seniors need the bridge loan, but there are other ways that your elderly loved one may benefit from short-term financing.

 Loan amounts can range from $5,000 to $50,000 and the repayment options usually allow for a one-year or slightly longer schedule, especially since most people pay off the loan as soon as other sources of income become available and the financial gap is filled.
 When bridge loans are necessary for real-estate purposes, the house is used to secure them.
 However, there are companies that can provide unsecured bridge loans to seniors in need as well.

-We suggest that you may also want to consider a bridge line of credit, especially helpful for seniors who will have recurring expenses that they need financing for, such as assisted living fees, food delivery services, medical expenses, etc. Unlike a lump sum approach of the regular bridge loan, bridge lines of credit make sure that the money is distributed over a longer period of time and the loan has fewer restrictions when it comes to timeline and amount.
+We suggest that you also consider a bridge line of credit, especially helpful for seniors who will have recurring expenses that they need financing for, such as assisted living fees, food delivery services, and medical expenses.
+Unlike a lump sum approach of the regular bridge loan, bridge lines of credit ensure the money is distributed over a longer period of time.
+A bridge loan has fewer restrictions when it comes to timeline and amount.

 Types of Bridge Loans